liu-qilong/liu-qilong.github.io/contents/blog/ubuntu-dev-env.md

 ### NAT traversal with Cloudflare

 To access the ssh host from the internet, we need to expose it to the internet, i.e. NAT traversal.
-You can use Cloudflare to setup the tunnel as well, given that you own a domain.
+You can use Cloudflare to setup the tunnel, given that you own a domain.
 Even if you don't have a domain, buying one from Cloudflare is still cheaper than some NAT tools' paid subscriptions.

 Follow this guide to set it up: